jannik-roth/jannik-roth.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
-  image: prof_pic.jpg
+  image: pictures_website.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Room 1.118, b-it building</p>
+    <p>Friedrich-Hirzebruch-Allee 5/6</p>
+    <p>53115 Bonn, Germany</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello and welcome to my personal webpage.
+My name is Jannik and I'm currently a PhD student at the University of Bonn.
+I hold a BSc Chemistry (University of Bonn) and an MSc Chemistry (University of Munich).
+My studies focused on theoretical chemistry with a good mix between application and method developement.
+For my PhD I am pursuing a slightly different direction: Cheminformatics.
+I try to develop machine learning (ML) models that help us develop new drugs faster and safer.
+I'm especially interested in ligand-based potency/activity prediction as well as understanding what ML models are actually learning for these tasks.

+Here on this site you will find a lot of information about me and my research.
+If you have any questions, don't hesitate to contact me via mail at [jannikproth@gmail.com](mailto:jannikproth@gmail.com).